nwabuezenonso/learning-react_native/myproject/readMe.md

  Flat lists differ from scroll view in performance and smaller codes

+ keyExtractor is used to figure out the property to use as a Key

  function of state automatically takes in the current state of an item